KleberVales/english-study/README.md

 - Who is that guy in the picture?

 Time

+- I have a team sync on Monday.

 ### 3.2 Of and of the
 ### 3.3 To and for